 Lifestyle and home remedies

 Depression generally isn't an illness that you can treat on your own.
-But you can do some things for yourself that will help.
-In addition to professional treatment, follow these self-care steps:
+But in addition to professional treatment, these self-care steps can help:

-You may be interested in trying to relieve depression symptoms with complementary or alternative medicine strategies.
-These include supplements and mind-body techniques.
-Make certain you understand risks as well as possible benefits before pursuing alternative therapy.
+Make sure you understand the risks as well as possible benefits if you pursue alternative or complementary therapy.
 Don't replace conventional medical treatment or psychotherapy with alternative medicine.
 When it comes to depression, alternative treatments aren't a substitute for professional care.

 Herbal remedies and supplements

-Some herbal and dietary supplements for depression — particularly St. John's wort — can interfere with prescription medications or cause dangerous interactions.
-To be safe, talk to your doctors and other health care providers before taking any supplements.
+Because some herbal and dietary supplements can interfere with prescription medications or cause dangerous interactions, talk with your health care provider before taking any supplements.

 Coping and support

-Coping with depression can be challenging.
-Talk to your doctor or therapist about improving your coping skills, and try these tips:
+Talk with your doctor or therapist about improving your coping skills, and try these tips:

 Terms and conditions of use